In China's rustbelt towns, displaced coal, steel workers lose hope and voice

 But that option doesn't exist for Wu Yilin, a coal miner in Shuangyashan who moved to an office job after he lost his thumb in a workplace accident.

-"We're told to start our own businesses, but we just become street cleaners instead.
+"We're told to be start our own businesses, but we just become street cleaners instead.
 You need money, connections to become an entrepreneur.
-It's not as if everyone can do it."

-Reporting by Sue-Lin Wong; Additional reporting by David Stanway and the Beijing Newsroom; Editing by Kim Coghill
+It's not as if everyone can do it." ($1 = 6.8794 yuan) ($1 = 6.8954 Chinese yuan renminbi) (Reporting by Sue-Lin Wong; Additional reporting by David Stanway and the Beijing Newsroom; Editing by Kim Coghill)